teemutammela/auralcandy.net/README.md

 Application is now running at [http://localhost:9292](http://localhost:9292).

-Alternatively, use the [rerun](https://github.com/alexch/rerun/) gem to automatically restart the application upon file save. `rerun` is included in the `Gemfile` and is installed as part of `bundle install`.
+Alternatively, use [rerun](https://github.com/alexch/rerun/) to automatically restart the application upon file save. `rerun` is included in the `Gemfile` and is installed as part of `bundle install`.
 By default `rerun` is set to monitor changes in the `*.rb` files in the `app/` directory.
 Settings are found in the `.rerun` configuration file.

 ```shell
 $ rerun rackup